TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 YOLOv9 can run almost entirely on the TPU of the Google Coral device.
 This detection method is both high-speed and low-energy, handling approximately 90 detections per second and using only a few Watts of power, while leaving the CPU available for other tasks.
 Another consideration is minimizing heat produced by the CPU, which can challenge my system's small fan.

 There are other YOLO models with incompatible software license terms (eg Ultralytics is licensed with the AGPL).
-This approach is meant to be used with the MIT-licensed YOLOv9 model, which IS compatible with Frigate (also MIT-licensed).
+This approach is meant to be used to start with the GPL-licensed YOLOv9 model, which IS compatible with Frigate (also MIT-licensed).
 For more information, see [this discussion in Frigate's issues](https://github.com/blakeblackshear/frigate/discussions/15630#discussioncomment-11639733).

 ## Features